 If you have a U.S. citizen family member and have been unlawfully present in the U.S. for 180 days or more (approximately six months), you may be eligible for lawful permanent residency through a “provisional waiver.”
 This means that you may be eligible for residency (a “green card”) even if you entered the U.S. illegally, overstayed a visa, or violated the terms of a visa.

-Attorney Camille Cook has successfully handled many provisional waivers since they became available in March 2013.
+Attorneys of Camille Cook have successfully handled many provisional waivers since they became available in March 2013.

 What are the requirements to apply for a provisional waiver?